 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+5G enhanced positioning area: see TS 22.261 [3].
+In this document 5G enhanced positioning areas has no operational usage as it realates to if additional infrastructure or positioning technologies are deployed.
+5G positioning service area: see TS 22.261 [3].
+That is, if UE is under 5G coverage, then it is within 5G positioning service area.

 LCS Client: entity that interacts with GMLC for the purpose of obtaining location information for one or more UEs.
 The LCS Client may reside in the UE.